oroinc/documentation/user_guide/activities/calls/activities_calls_actions.rst

 From the Call View Page
 ~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, you can delete a call log from the calls view page by clicking the :guilabel:`Delete` button in the upper-right corner of the call view page.
+Alternatively, you can delete a call log from the call view page by clicking the :guilabel:`Delete` button in the upper-right corner of the call view page.

 |